-Applications: Applications will be submitted through Academic Jobs Online (https://academicjobsonline.org/ajo).
-Please submit (1) a letter of application – including especially a clear statement of why you wish to be considered for this teaching postdoctoral position within the Active Learning Initiative (read the materials at the following link and discuss how you see yourself contributing and engaging: http://as.cornell.edu/sites/as/files/09-09-2016-RFP-pages%5B1%5D.pdf); (2) CV; (3) a scholarly writing sample (of less than 30 pages); (4) brief descriptions (200 word maximum for each) of 3 courses that adopt an active learning approach and aim at wider enrollment; and (5) the names and contact information for three references.
-Letters of reference will be solicited only for those applicants of the most interest to Cornell.
-Questions about the position or the application process should be addressed to the Chair of the Department of Classics at email@example.com.
+Applications: Applications will be submitted through Academic Jobs Online (https://academicjobsonline.org/ajo/jobs/21411).
+Please submit (1) a letter of application, including discussion of how you would promote inclusivity in teaching and contribute to the Active Learning Initiative (see the materials at: https://teaching.cornell.edu/programs/faculty-instructors/active-learning-initiative; (2) CV; (3) a writing sample (of less than 30 pages); (4) brief descriptions (200 word maximum for each) of 3 courses that adopt an inclusive, active learning approach; and (5) the names and contact information of three references.
+Questions about the position or the application process should be addressed to Verity Platt, Chair of the Department of Classics, at firstname.lastname@example.org.

 Cornell University is an affirmative action equal opportunity employer and educator.